The Regional Humanitarian Crisis

 The Syrian refugee crisis rose from 3.7 million in 2015 to 4.8 million in 2016.
 Schools were severely in need, with a broken-down infrastructure and limited teacher capacity and access to materials.
 ROTA’s basic approach to this dire situation was to increase teacher capacity and offer non-formal education, because schools simply could not meet the great needs of the refugee populations.
 “Education goes beyond the book, the teacher and homework,” Al-Mannai said.
 Non-formal education can provide a support system to children and youth and offer a positive environment with psychosocial support, and other assistance.
-ROTA doesn’t just build schools, they take a holistic approach because, he explained, “education is a multi-party process that engages the community, the government, ministries of education, the school directorate, the parents, and even the teachers and the school administration.”
+ROTA does not just build schools, they take a holistic approach because, he explained, “education is a multi-party process that engages the community, the government, ministries of education, the school directorate, the parents, and even the teachers and the school administration.”

 Al-Mannai said a shift is occurring in the global agenda for international humanitarian work and development.
-In year 2000, leaders from 189 countries gathered at United Nations and approved eight Millennium Development Goals by 2015.
+In the year 2000, leaders from 189 countries gathered at the United Nations and approved eight Millennium Development Goals by 2015.
 Progress was achieved in a number of those goals, but the new target is Sustainable Development Goals.
 The big lesson learned from the international community, according to Al-Mannai, is that “Giving is not enough.
 We have to give, but we also have to build local capacity.”

 Global development goals are moving from quantity measures towards quality.
 According to Al-Mannai, the focus in the past was on the most needy, poorest countries; now there is recognition that everyone must be included to achieve targets.
 The previous approach was top-down, donor to beneficiary; now it is bottom-up, and developing capacity is the new goal.
 Al-Mannai said the new understanding is that top-down will never work, because the needy will continue to come back and ask for more.
 Teaching people to build their capacities, systems, and governance are the new global directions.
 The current draft of the Sustainable Development Goals has seventeen goals, and include peace, stability and human rights.

 ROTA is building local capacity in Qatar through youth engagement, community service, and global citizenship.
 ROTA has created various platforms for youth to become active locally and internationally, and to serve as representatives of Qatar in the region.
 To date, over one-thousand youth have been trained by ROTA.
 There are currently eighteen Qatari-based youth clubs, each with its own unique vision and mission.
-International platforms Qatari youth have participated in include the UN General Assembly and the UN World Humanitarian Summit, and ROTA hosted the Global Youth Consultation in 2015, which shapes youth engagement in humanitarian work.
+Some international platforms that Qatari youth have participated in include the UN General Assembly and the UN World Humanitarian Summit, and ROTA hosted the Global Youth Consultation in 2015, which shapes youth engagement in humanitarian work.

-ROTA is a partnership-led initiative, partnering with organizations in other countries, because Al-Mannai said, “One solution will not fit all, and no one organization has all the solutions.”
+ROTA is a partnership-led initiative, working with organizations in other countries, because Al-Mannai said, “One solution will not fit all, and no one organization has all the solutions.”
 There are many humanitarian and aid organizations, each with their competitive edge and good capacities.
 ROTA is mobilizing resources and is building the capacity of the community as a whole, and is partnering with other local non-governmental organizations to increase its impact.